cadbox1/prawn-stack/README.md

 When the free tier ends after 12 months you could move this onto a t3.micro for rds at $0.028/h, $21/month) and a t3.nano for ec2 (used as a cheap NAT) at $0.0066/h, $4.95/month.

+There's also a budget configured with cdk to alert you when you spend more than \$1 usd to remind you when the free tier ends.

 ### Serverless and Lambda

 I'm a _serverless skeptic_.
 A few timely things swayed me to try Lambda for this project.